Skip to main content

 Anotace

-The course focuses on acquiring knowledge, skills, and competencies in the field of computational methods used in welding and their practical applications.
-Students will become familiar with methods for calculating preheating temperatures in welding, assessing susceptibility to crack formation during and after welding, and defining individual weld zones and their structural phases.
-Emphasis is placed on the application of the finite element method (FEM) in analyzing temperature fields in welded joints and in determining deformations and stresses in structures arising during the welding process.
-The course also covers the application of computational methods in the control of welding power sources, particularly pulsed, synergic, and inverter systems, as well as continuous data recording during the welding process, including subsequent evaluation and data processing.
+The graduate of the course acquires knowledge, skills, and competencies in the field of computational methods used in welding and their practical applications.
+They are familiar with methods for calculating preheating in welding, are able to assess susceptibility to crack formation during and after welding, and understand procedures for defining weld zones and their structural phases.
+They master the principles of using the finite element method for the analysis of temperature fields in welded joints and for determining deformations and stresses arising in structures during welding.
+At the same time, they understand the application of computational methods in the control of welding power sources, particularly pulsed, synergic, and inverter systems, and are familiar with the continuous recording, evaluation, and processing of data during the welding process.
+The acquired knowledge is applied in the analysis, optimization, and control of welding processes in engineering practice.

 Povinná literatura